owkin/FLamby/README.md

 conda activate flamby
 ```

-As explained above to limit the number of installed packages you can use the `enable` argument to specify which dataset(s)
+To limit the number of installed packages you can use the `enable` argument to specify which dataset(s)
 you want to build required dependencies for and if you will need to execute the tests (tests) and build the documentation (docs):

 ```bash